Coherent Privacy Statement

-Concerning personal datatransferred from the European Economic Area (“EEA”) to the United States of America (“U.S.”)
+Concerning personal data transferred from the European Economic Area (“EEA”) and/ or Switzerland to the United States of America (“U.S.”)

 For purpose of this Policy, the following definitions shall apply:

-“Personal data” and “personal information” refer to data about an identified or identifiable individual that are within the scope of the Directive 95/46/EC, received by an organization in the United States from the European Union, and recorded in any form.
+“Personal data” and “personal information” refer to data about an identified or identifiable individual that are within the scope of the GDPR or the Swiss Federal Act on Data Protection, received by an organization in the United States from the European Union and/ or Switzerland, and recorded in any form.